Abhishek-Chaurasia-code/Product_Purchase_Twitter_Poll_Bot/README.md

 ->This project basically uses automation through puppeteer and fetches Product Name, Price and Link to buy that product from Myntra website.
 Product category is entered by user eg- trousers for men, jackets for men etc.

-->Main code is present in  *mainmyntraProductPoll.js file.* It uses async await to fetch links of products through Myntra.com and these links are send to the function 'pollonTwitter' which bsically tells the user about product name,price and also gives product link.
+->Main code is present in  **mainmyntraProductPoll.js file** It uses async await to fetch links of products through Myntra.com and these links are send to the function 'pollonTwitter' which bsically tells the user about product name,price and also gives product link.
 It asks user does he/she want to buy the product and choices are Yes,No and Maybe.
 This file also creates json while which contain product name,price and link to buy it.
 This JSON file is then converted into user_product_data.xlsx .

 ->**mainsendEmailtoUser.js**-: This file basically **send an automated email** to user containg the xlsx file of product searched by user.